linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mariadb-on-centos-7.md

         mv /etc/dovecot/dovecot.conf /etc/dovecot/dovecot.conf-backup

-2. Copy the following into the now-empty `dovecot.conf` file, substituting your system's domain name for `example.com` in line 37:
+2. Copy the following into the now-empty `dovecot.conf` file.
+Substitute your system's domain name for `example.com` in line 37, and your ssl key and certificate, if any, on lines 5 and 6:

     {: .file }
     /etc/dovecot/dovecot.conf